-The Company does not release any periodic corporate report without external audit review and sign off.
+The Company does not release any periodic corporate report without external audit review and sign off, except for the Quarterly Activity report and Quarterly cash flow report.
 The Company's financial statements are subject to an annual audit by an independent, professional auditor who also reviews the Company's half-year statements.
 The Company's external audit function is currently performed by Deloitte.
 The Audit and Risk Committee oversees this process on behalf of the Board.